Sensex tanks 1,158 points, Nifty ends below 17,900; banking, consumer durables shares top losers

-Benchmark indices plunged nearly 2% today following an across-the-board selloff as monthly derivatives expired amid a weak trend in global markets.
+Benchmark indices plunged nearly 2% today, following an across-the-board selloff, as monthly derivatives expired amid a weak trend in global markets.

 Sensex tanked 1,158 points or 1.89% to close at 59,984 and Nifty plummeted 353.70 points or 1.94 per cent to 17,857.25.